cbcrg/tcoffee/docs/tcoffee_release_guide.rst

 Compiling and running tests
 ***************************

-The ititility doc2test.pl makes it possible to run a command line on data located in a folder and to produce a dump file that will then be a stand alone tests, that can be transfered and replayed.
+The utility doc2test.pl makes it possible to run a command line on data located in a folder and to produce a dump file that will then be a stand alone tests, that can be transfered and replayed.
 The dump file is a container in which the input, the stdoin, stdout, environement and output of the run are recorded.

 Tests are systematically carried out on all the command lines that start with the symbol $$.
 For instance, the following CL will has been tested.